tdg5/blog/_posts/2015-02-28-eager-boolean-operators-a-pattern-to-continue-never-using.md

 Another consequence is that the bitwise Boolean operators have a different precedence than their logical cousins.

-I won't get into the nature of [precedence, or order of operations,](https://en.wikipedia.org/wiki/Order_of_operations) in this article, but I will offer these examples for your consideration:
+I won't get into the nature of [precedence, or order of operations,][Wikipedia.org - Order of Operations] in this article, but I will offer these examples for your consideration:

 ```ruby
 true || 1 && 3